IsaacScript/isaacscript/packages/docs/docs/main/custom-stages.md

 For the most basic stage, only the `name`, `xmlPath`, and `roomVariantPrefix` fields are required.
 But you will likely want to make additional customizations.
 There are many more optional fields that you can specify, like `baseStage` to specify what vanilla floor number should be used as a base for the stage.
 These optional fields are documented in the [`CustomStageTSConfig` interface](/isaacscript-common/other/interfaces/CustomStageTSConfig), so keep that in mind.

 When you are first building and testing your custom stage, you can use a `roomVariantPrefix` of 100.
-However, before you publish your mod to the Steam Workshop, you need to update this will a unique number that won't conflict with any other mods.
+However, before you publish your mod to the Steam Workshop, you need to update this to a unique number that won't conflict with any other mods.
 For more information, see the [Custom Stage Room Variant Prefixes](#custom-stage-room-variant-prefixes) section below.

 <br />